 Accreditations – Visit our Accreditation page to learn more.

 The college is committed to recruiting a diverse pool of applicants who are highly motivated to achieve the doctoral program objectives.
 Admission to the program is based on a number of factors to evaluate a student's potential for academic success at the doctoral level.
-In Fall 2013 the College of Nursing implemented a revised DNP Program curriculum and revised admission guidelines to provide two entry level options: (1) post-baccalaureate (BS-DNP) and (2) post-master's (MS-DNP).
+In Fall 2013 the College of Nursing implemented a revised DNP program curriculum and revised admission guidelines to provide two entry-level options: (1) post-baccalaureate (BSN to DNP) and (2) post-master's (MSN to DNP).

-The BS-DNP post-baccalaureate curriculum builds on the baccalaureate level competencies required for professional nursing practice.
-It provides students who hold a degree in nursing with the opportunity to acquire the competencies required for entry to advanced nursing practice while also completing the requirements for the DNP degree.
+The BSN to DNP post-baccalaureate curriculum builds on the baccalaureate level competencies required for professional nursing practice.
+The program provides students who hold a baccalaureate degree in nursing with the opportunity to acquire the competencies required for entry to advanced nursing practice while also completing the requirements for the DNP degree.

-All BS-DNP students are required to complete the didactic and clinical experiences necessary for achievement of the competencies associated with doctoral education as delineated in the American Association of Colleges of Nursing’s (2006) Essentials of Doctoral Education for Advanced Nursing Practice.
-Nurse Practitioner students must also meet the Nurse Practitioner Core Competencies as defined by the National Organization of Nurse Practitioner Faculties (2012) and the population-focused specific competencies established for their respective future area(s) of practice.
-All Nurse Practitioner concentrations lead to eligibility to sit for one or more national population-focused certification exams.
-Students in selected concentrations may also be prepared to sit for one or more specialty certification exams.
+All BSN to DNP students are required to complete the didactic and practicum experiences necessary for achievement of the competencies associated with doctoral education as delineated in the American Association of Colleges of Nursing’s (2006) Essentials of Doctoral Education for Advanced Nursing Practice.
+Nurse Practitioner students must also meet the Nurse Practitioner Core Competencies as defined by the National Organization of Nurse Practitioner Faculties (2017) and the population-focused specific competencies established for their respective future area(s) of practice.
+All students that successfully complete the requirements of the Nurse Practitioner concentrations are eligible for national certification.

 The post-master's DNP curriculum builds on the master's level competencies for advanced practice nurses.
 This program prepares graduates to exercise advanced levels of clinical judgment, systems thinking, and expanded responsibility and accountability in planning, implementing, and evaluating evidence-based strategies to improve individual patient and population health outcomes.